chase-smith/spark/README.md

 - `HTML_BASE_DIR`: The root HTML directory (with no trailing slash).
 This directory will be populated with a 'dark' and 'bright' folder.
 Make sure whoever Spark runs as has the appropriate rights to do so.
 - `CODE_BASE_DIR`: The name of this variable will change in the future.
 This is the base site content directory (with no trailing slash), the directory that has all of the folders and files detailed above.
 - `SITE_GROUP`: Presently unused, this is the name of the group that all created files/folders will be owned by (note, this doesn't happen yet, I haven't gotten around to doing this yet).
+- `RSS_DESCRIPTION`: A description of the site to include in the RSS feed.

 ## How to compile Spark
 This assumes that you have a `gcc` compiler.